An inverse problem in cell dynamics: Recovering an initial distribution of telomere lengths from measurements of senescence times: Discussion

 Our work began with a theoretical study, during which we study the connection between the senescence times distribution and the initial length density.
 We showed that there is a strong link between the two, provided that the ratio between the average telomere length and the average shortening value, denoted $N$, is large.
 We then have done a numerical study to understand how our method works in practice.
 Even if this study is encouraging in many cases, it has revealed several limitations.
 The first limitation is the poor estimation of initial distributions with a small coefficient of variation, see Section~\ref{subsubsect:problems_variability}.
 In this case, the information on the initial distribution is blurred by the other sources of randomness (shortening values, cell cycle duration).
 The second limitation is the poor estimation of initial distributions in high dimension.
 In this case, the number of data points required for a good estimation is considerable, see Section~\ref{subsubsect:results_severaltelos_probabilistic}.
 In addition, the error between~\eqref{eq:PDE_model_telomeres_several_telos} and~\eqref{eq:approximation_transport_model_2k_telomeres} is large, see~Section~\ref{subsect:estimation_results_severaltelos}.

 This work opens up new perspectives for telomere shortening models, including applications beyond those presented in this study.
 We have provided a rigorous justification that these models can be approximated by transport equations, and have used these approximations to solve our inverse problem.
 However, this justification has limitations, since for the species that motivate our study, $N$ is not very large (for example, $N = 40$ for the yeast).
-The first perspective is thus to improve our approximations by adding a diffusion term to our transport equations, see~\cite{doumic_asymptotic_2024,portillo_influence_2023,wattis_mathematical_2020}.
+The first perspective is thus to improve our approximations by adding a diffusion term to our transport equations, see~\cite{doumic_asymptotic_2025,portillo_influence_2023,wattis_mathematical_2020}.
 Indeed, if we manage to show that telomere shortening models can be approximated by a transport-diffusion equations with an error of order~$\frac{1}{N^2}$ instead of $\frac{1}{N}$, then it will be possible to construct estimators with estimation errors of order $\frac{1}{N^2}$ and improve the results presented in Section~\ref{subsubsect:problems_variability}.
-This work is currently in progress.
+In addition, on this more complex approximation, we strongly believe that thanks to the diffusion, the distribution of senescence times distribution is not only influenced by the distribution of the initial shortest telomere, see Remark~\ref{rem:initial_telomere_length_correlations}, but also by the second shortest, third shortest etc. Hence, by obtaining information on the distribution of the shortest and second shortest initial telomeres thanks to this approximation, and then studying if these two distributions are close or not, it might be possible to obtain information on the correlations of the initial telomere lengths when the assumption presented in Remark~\ref{rem:initial_lengths_assumptions} does not hold.
+Obtaining such a model approximation corresponds to a work in progress.

-The second perspective is to find a model approximation when $ k \rightarrow +\infty$.
+The second perspective is to find a model approximation when $k \rightarrow +\infty$.
 As mentioned above, problems arise when $k$ is large, that may be related to extreme value theory or to the fact that the approximation error depends on $k$ (see Theorem~\ref{te:main_result}).
 It is therefore necessary to understand how the dynamics evolve when $k$ is large.
 The main approach to achieve this is to use extreme value theory to our advantage, by constructing a typical particle representing the telomere with the smallest length among the $2k$ present in a cell.
 In view of the Fisher–Tippett–Gnedenko's theorem~\cite[Theorem~$1.6.2$]{leadbetter_extremes_1983}, it will thus be possible to obtain a parametric law for the evolution of the shortest telomere over time, and thus to simplify the study of the phenomenon.